-Alex Murdaugh, the disgraced lawyer convicted of murdering his wife and son, may get a new murder trial after South Carolina’s highest court agreed to hear his appeal over a claim of jury tampering.
-A jury found Murdaugh guilty of both murders after a six-week long trial in March 2023, and was sentenced to life in prison.
-His lawyers have since argued that a court clerk tampered with the jury, telling them not to trust Murdaugh’s testimony and to speed up the verdict.
+Convicted killer attorney Alex Murdaugh is in a chance to receive another murder trial after the South Carolina’s highest court agreed to take up his appeal related to an allegation of jury tampering.
+A jury convicted Murdaugh on both counts of murder during a six-week long trial in March 2023.
+He was sentenced to life imprisonment.
+His lawyers have since said that a court clerk somehow tampered with the jury, telling them not to believe Murdaugh’s testimony and to hurry up in their verdict.

 Alex Murdaugh